 How to Prepare for a Brazilian Wax, According to an Esthetician

 So, you’re about to get a Brazilian wax.
 First, don’t panic.
-We know the mere thought of waxing can be anxiety-inducing and for some, straight-up terrifying, especially when you’re waxing your bikini area.
+We know the mere thought of waxing can be anxiety-inducing or straight-up terrifying for some, especially when you’re waxing your bikini area.
 That’s why we’re here to help make the process a little less scary and hopefully less painful.
 To do so, we tapped Alexandra Accardo, a New York City-based esthetician at DAPHNE Studio, to share some of her tips and tricks to properly prepare for a Brazilian bikini wax.

 Exfoliate Before Your Appointment

 Let Your Hair Grow

 In order to get the smoothest results, you’re going to need to let your hair grow long enough to actually hold onto the wax.
 Accardo says the ideal length of the hair is about the length of a grain of rice.
 Letting it grow this long will help remove the hair from the root, which in turn can help slow down the regrowth process and reduce the risk of ingrown hairs.

 Use Numbing Cream